 Introduces the organization and management of a fire and emergency services department and the relationship of government agencies to the fire service.
 Emphasizes fire and emergency service, ethics, and leadership from the perspective of the company officer.
 Includes preparing a project or divisional budget, news releases, and policy changes, according to job performance requirements.
 This course meets NPFA 1021, Chapters 4.4 and 5.4.
 Prerequisites: WR 121, MTH 65, FP 112 or department permission.

 FP 275.
 Community and Government Relations.
 3 Credits.

 Explores responding to inquiries of the community and allied organizations in the community.
 Covers communicating and projecting the role, image and mission of the department to the public and organizations for the purpose of establishing strategic partnerships and delivering safety, injury and fire prevention education programs.
 This course meets the intention of NFPA 1021, Fire Officer I & II, Chapters 4.3 and 5.3.
 Prerequisites: Placement into WR 121 and MTH 65 or equivalent placement, and FP 122 or department permission.

 FP 280A.
 Cooperative Education: Fire Protection.
 3 Credits.

 Offers field placement in a fire department to link course work to actual working experiences.
 Emphasizes independent learning and workplace skills with limited instruction.
 Must be coordinated with the hosting fire department supervisor, PCC Fire Protection instructor, and PCC cooperative education specialist.
 Attendance at mandatory seminar and Fire Protection Department permission required.
-Prerequisites: WR 115, RD 115 and MTH 60 or equivalent placement test scores, and FP 112, FP 123, and EMS 106.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 60 or equivalent placement, and FP 112, FP 123, and EMS 106.